-Q E5.
-Do we allow extension of employment areas no matter where they are?

 Q E6.
+Do we allow extension of employment areas no matter where they are even in more isolated locations?
-Are there new opportunities for rural employment we should address?

-Q E7.
-Do we continue to resist the loss of agricultural and other buildings away from rural employment uses?

-Q E8.
-The Auction Marts in Longtown and Carlisle are significant uses dependent on the agricultural economy - How do we cater for the future needs of Carlisle's auction mart and can these be met on the existing allocated site or do we open up another opportunity?
+- a) Yes, to help support rural employment/businesses - b) No, employment should be focused only in more sustainable locations. - Q E7.
+Are there new opportunities for rural employment we should address? - a) Yes,Please state what opportunities: - b) No - Q E8.
+Do Should we continue to resist the loss of agricultural and other buildings away from rural employment uses to alternative uses? - a) Yes - b) No - Q E9.
+The auction marts in Longtown and Carlisle are significant uses dependent on the agricultural economy how do we cater for the their future needs of auction marts? - a) The future needs of Carlisle and Longtown auction marts should be met on their existing sites: or - b) Another development opportunity should be opened up to cater for their expansion.